Regina police investigating death of man found on street | CBC News

 Regina police are investigating the death of a man who was found injured on Thursday afternoon.

-Police were called just after 5 p.m. on Thursday to the 1,400 block of 6th Avenue about an injured person.
+Police responded to the 1400 block of Sixth Avenue, northeast of downtown, at 5 p.m.
+CST on Thursday after a report of an injured person.

 The injured man was taken to hospital but later died.